Severe Storms: The Cost Drivers Making Them So Expensive

 Population growth in areas prone to severe storms has increased asset exposure and the physical assets in harm's way are not designed to withstand high winds or hail.
 Meanwhile, building premiums to rebuild after severe storms are increasing.

-PART 1: This is Part I in a two-part briefing on severe storms.
-Here we deconstruct the drivers making severe storms so costly.
 In Part II, we outline the levers that present opportunities to reduce the impacts and costs of severe storms.

-But, severe storms weren’t always so common.
+But severe storms weren’t always so common.
 According to NOAA, the frequency of billion-dollar severe storms began climbing around 2006.
 Since then, it’s shot up.

 What’s going on?
 Are bigger storms hitting in ways they didn’t used to?
 Or are the same storms just more expensive now?
 In this briefing, we’ll outline the drivers contributing to a rise in expensive severe storms and the possible levers to reduce their cost in the future.

 Severe storms are classified by the insurance industry as secondary perils, natural disasters that are more frequent but less destructive and costly.
 In contrast, primary perils like hurricanes and earthquakes are less frequent and more destructive.
-As an example of a primary peril, Hurricane Helene’s total costs could exceed $250 billion.
-It’s rare for a severe storm to cause damage that costs so much, but recent trends around their frequency and costs are staggering:

 What is a severe storm?